Sign up to our Newsletter

 The majority of students choose to write their MCAT during the summer of their sophomore or junior year because it’s when they have the least commitments and the most time to dedicate to their studies.

-You should also give yourself enough time to retake the MCAT if necessary, as a large portion of students are unable to reach their target score on their first try.
+You should also give yourself enough time to retake the MCAT if necessary, as many students do not reach their target score on their first try.

 Use the Resources at Your Disposal

-You will also likely have pre-medical advisors at your undergraduate institution that can help you with your medical school applications.
-If you’re stuck on your personal statement, and aren’t sure where to begin, your pre-medical advisors can help you come up with a unique statement that can help you stand out.
+You will also likely have pre-medical advisors at your undergraduate institution who can help you with your medical school applications.
+If you’re stuck on your personal statement and aren’t sure where to begin, your pre-medical advisors can help you come up with a unique statement that can help you stand out.

 These advisors can also help you find work, volunteer, research, or shadowing experience to strengthen your application.

-Lastly, the entire process of completing your undergrad while exploring as many options as you can to build your medical school resume can feel overwhelming and stressful.
+Lastly, the process of completing your undergrad while trying to bulk up your medical school resume can feel overwhelming and stressful.
 If you find you need someone to talk to or a mentor to help you cope with this stress, undergraduate institutions often offer free support services for you to lean on.

 Make use of these services to work smarter and not harder!